A 501(c)3 Nonprofit

 Our on-site Community Manger will organize events, encourage participation and provide linkage to outside services and supports.
 The Community Manager will also act as a liaison for families to be involved.
 In addition to the Community Manager, there will be a building manager on-site after hours in case of a crisis or emergency.

 We are seeking like-minded individuals to offer their input and expertise to put together the essentials needed for our endeavor.
-Community members, professionals and those knowledgeable in the field of developmental disabilities are welcome.
+Community members, law professionals and those knowledgeable in the field of developmental disabilities are welcome.
 Please contact us if you would like to be a part of our board.

-Currently, we are in need of investors to provide the seed money required to put our mission into action.
+Currently, we are in need of donations to provide the seed money required to put our mission into action.
 This is an opportunity to be an integral part of something bigger than ourselves, for the greater good of our children.

 Before we can rent a single apartment or provide a single service, people need to know who we are and how to find us.
 Please share this site with all of your contacts, especially those in media, marketing, public service and in the developmental disabilities community.